Warp Drives and Closed Timelike Curves: Creating a closed timelike geodesic

-Since the supports of the relevant functions do not overlap, the analysis from Section \ref{Sec: FT warp drive} still holds.
+Since the supports of the relevant functions do not overlap, the analysis from Section \ref{Sec:=000020FT=000020warp=000020drive} still holds.
 Therefore, we already know that $\Gamma_{RFT}$ and $\hat{\Gamma}_{RFT}$ are geodesics, and that this path is continuous at the intersections by (\ref{midpoint}), (\ref{endpoint}), (\ref{C}).
-Similarly to how we proved that
+In Section \ref{Sec:=000020FT=000020warp=000020drive}, we proved that

-is a geodesic in Section \ref{Sec: FT warp drive}, the only other thing we have to check is that the tangent vectors at the start and end points also match, which turns out to be the case.
-In $S$, the observer finishes the outgoing journey with 4-velocity $(\gamma_{u},0,0,u\gamma_{u})$ which, in $\hat{S}$, is $(1,0,0,0)$, agreeing with (\ref{v hat}).
+is a geodesic, and a similar proof applies here; the only other thing we have to check is that the tangent vectors at the start and end points also match, which indeed turns out to be the case.
+In $S$, the observer finishes the outgoing journey with 4-velocity $(\gamma_{u},0,0,u\gamma_{u})$ which, in $\hat{S}$, is $(1,0,0,0)$, agreeing with (\ref{v=000020hat}).
 Similarly, the observer finishes the return journey with 4-velocity $(\gamma_{u},0,0,-u\gamma_{u})$ in $\hat{S}$, which in $S$, is $(1,0,0,0)$, agreeing with (\ref{C}) and (\ref{v}).
-Thus $\Gamma_{CTC}$ is a geodesic. $\Box$
+Thus $\Gamma_{CTC}$ is a geodesic.

 For definiteness, we now also consider the proper time $\tau$ and its relation to coordinate time $t$.
 This will give insight into the points at which the observer is travelling backwards in time, according to $S$.
-Within $\Gamma_{RFT}$, we can use the same $t(\tau)$ that we did in Section \ref{Sec: FT warp drive}, that is,
+Within $\Gamma_{RFT}$, we can use the same $t(\tau)$ as we did in Section \ref{Sec:=000020FT=000020warp=000020drive}, that is,

 where\footnote{$\chi(\tau)$ is again the parametrisation of the outgoing geodesic, with $(\chi\circ\tau)(t)=(t,\mathbf{r}(t))$.}

 We can then similarly define $\hat{\epsilon}(\hat{t})$ along with

 $\tau_{4}$ is the total proper time experienced by the observer in one round trip along $\Gamma_{CTC}$.
 This gives us the full description of the coordinate times $t$ and $\hat{t}$ in terms of the proper time $\tau$ along $\Gamma_{CTC}$: